-As you were emailed the week before the semester began, we'll be hitting the ground running the very first class.
-So each student must have read the screenplay CHINATOWN before Jan.
-14. Also, each student must bring to the table an original story idea (fill out the worksheet we sent) to be developed over the course of the semester.
+As you were emailed 2 weeks before the semester began, we'll be hitting the ground running the very first class.
+So each student must have read Robert McKee's STORY handout by Jan.
+20. Also, each student must bring to the table an original, new story idea to be developed over the course of the semester.
+It cannot have been created for/used in another class or previous writing project.
 Your idea will be strength-tested in class to ensure it has the legs to sustain a feature, and it will need to be refined by you and approved by both instructors before proceeding.
-Make it worthy of your focus for 14 weeks.